starfish15/star1/readme.txt

-git is a destributed version control system
+git is a destributed version control system.
-Git is free software
+Git is free software distributed under the GPL.